cuong-hc/short-url-service/README.md

 - Open browser and go to: http://localhost:3000

 ## Potential attack vectors on the application
+1. Injection Attacks

--  DoS Attacks
+2. DoS Attacks
--  Man-In-The-Middle-Attack
+ - Throtlle and rate limit the API
+3. Parameter Tampering

 ## Scale up and solve the collision problem.
- - Decouple service "Generate key_codes" as a standalone service -> using NoSQL to store the keys
+ 1. Decouple function "Generate key_code offline" to a standalone service -> using NoSQL to store the keys
- - Database Partioning and Replication: to store information about billions of URLs
+ 2. Database Partioning and Replication: Tuning performance for query to databases.
- - Caching: Cache URLs that are frequently accessed and cache a part of keys_available in memory for avoiding the hitting of the database.
+ 3. Caching: Cache URLs that are frequently accessed and cache a part of `key_code` in table `keys_available` in memory for avoiding the hitting of the database.
- - Apply load balancer and auto-scaling for Application Servers, Database Servers, Cache servers
+ 4. Apply load balancer and auto-scaling for Application Servers, Database Servers, Cache servers
- - DB Cleanup
+ 5. Stragery for DB Cleanup
-  - Set default expiration time for each link
-  - Whenerver user access the expired link -> return the error
+  - Set default expiration time for each link.
+Whenever the user access the expired link -> return the error
   - A seperate service to remove the expired link from database and cache.
-  - After removing an expired link, we can put the key_code back into "keys_available" to be reused.
+  - After removing an expired link, we can put the key_code back into table `keys_available` to be reused.